 Author Liz Iavorschi-Braun’s much-anticipated second book of the Seven Years Gone series is a gripping story you won’t want to put down.

 Why I want to read: Again, super cool cover, and everything I said for Undesirable.
-The third book in this series is coming out the end of this year, so what better time than all at once to read the beginning of the series?!
+The third book in this series is coming out soon.
+So what better time than all at once to read the beginning of the series?!

 (Image from Goodreads)